 Opting Out from Offers from PCI.
 At any time, a user may opt out from receiving future offers from PCI by following the instructions contained within each marketing communication.
 Such opting out will not apply to any communications from third parties to whom PCI may have provided Information regarding the user.
 Third parties' use of the Information is subject to such parties' own privacy policies, for which PCI shall not be responsible.

 Your California Privacy Rights.
 Beginning on January 1, 2005, California Civil Code Section 1798.83 permits customers of PCI who are California residents to request certain information regarding PCI's disclosure of personal information for their direct marketing purposes.
 To make such a request, please write to Philanthropist.com, Inc. PO Box 1269, Myrtle Beach, SC 29578.
 Requests must include an e-mail address to which the response is to be sent.

-These Purchase Terms (“Purchase Terms”) are by and between Philanthropist.com, Inc. (the “Seller”), a South Carolina corporation, and you, your heirs, agents, successors and assigns (collectively, the “Buyer”), in connection with the purchase of one or more Internet domain names, for the purchase price that is displayed on the website, Philanthropist.com.
+These Purchase Terms (“Purchase Terms”) are by and between Philanthropist.com, Inc. (the “Seller”), formerly known as GE Media, Inc., a South Carolina corporation, and you, your heirs, agents, successors and assigns (collectively, the “Buyer”), in connection with the purchase of one or more Internet domain names, for the purchase price that is displayed on the website, Philanthropist.com.